11 Tips for Moving During the School Year with Children

 - Be Patient with Your Children and Yourself

 1. Break the News to Your Family

-As soon as you know you’re moving, have a talk with your children.
+As soon as you know you’re moving, have a talk with your kids.
 Explain why the move is necessary.

 Be prepared to experience a range of emotions.
 Your children may be frightened, angry or emotionally devastated.

 Answer their questions honestly.
-Let them know that you’ll do everything you can to make this move as easy as possible for them.
+Let them know that you’ll do everything you can to make this transition as easy as possible for them.